bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

       - (which I’ll represent using the function `apply_product_filtering()` below).
   - How should we do that?

-One way would be to do what we did in [Common context data](#common-context-data---lite) — move part of the existing `product_list` view into a function that takes some parameters and returns the data to be added to the context.
-However, sometimes that interface won’t work.
-For instance, if the view decides that in some cases it will return a completely different kind of response — perhaps a redirection, for example — then the common logic won’t fit into that mould.
+- One way would be to do what we did in [Common context data](#common-context-data---lite):
+  - move part of the existing `product_list` view
+    - into a function that:
+      - takes some parameters and
+      - returns the data to be added to the `context`.
+  - However, sometimes that interface **won’t** work.
+    - For instance, if the view decides that
+      - in some cases it will return _a completely different kind of response_:
+        - (perhaps a redirection, for example)
+        - then the common logic won’t fit into that mould.

 ...